 #4 – I’m taking it in good faith

 Islam may be perfect (for believers), but Muslims are not.
 If Islamic finance experts and bodies gave an Islamic product the halal stamp, I’ll add them here, even if there may be conflicting views about the ‘Islamic-ness’ of it all.

 With that in mind, let’s start.

-#1 – Islamic Unit trust in Malaysia/ Mutual funds
+Category #1: Islamic Unit trust in Malaysia/ Mutual funds/ Diversified funds

 Tabung Haji is fully Shariah-compliant.
 They will also sort out and pay zakat contribution from your investment profits on your behalf.

-(If not mistaken, accounts registered before 2017 are conventional accounts, by default.
-So if your EPF account is registered before then, you need to do the switch yourself manually.
-It’s a very simple process though)
+If not mistaken, accounts registered before 2017 are conventional accounts by default.
+So if your EPF account is registered before then, you need to do the switch from conventional to Shariah yourself.

 As for other Islamic unit trusts, you can generally (but not always) find out if the fund is shariah-compliant or not by looking at the fund name.
 If it has the words ‘Shariah‘, ‘Islamic‘, and/or ‘Sukuk‘ (Islamic version of Bonds) in the name, it’s an Islamic investment.